 The German Studies Major

-A German studies major works with her advisor to plan an individualized program of study suited to her interests and background.
-To ensure breadth of background and context, we strongly encourage students to include at least one course each relating to the eighteenth, nineteenth, and twentieth centuries.
+As culture is constructed and expressed through language, students are expected to conduct their work in the department and as much work as possible outside the department, in the German language.
+The major in German and European studies is intended to provide a focused concentration in the language and culture of the German-speaking countries within a larger transnational European and Eurasian context.
+Students achieve an advanced level of translingual and transcultural competence.
+In conjunction with their advisors, students plan an individualized program of study suited to their interests and backgrounds.
+To ensure breadth of background and context, we strongly encourage students to include at least one course each relating to the eighteenth, nineteenth, and twentieth centuries and to complement their German and European Studies major with a second major, minor, Nexus, or Five College certificate.
 To ensure depth, students may focus on a specific topic, period, or century.
-Courses about Germany or Europe taught in other departments or programs may be selected from such fields as anthropology, art, critical social thought, economics, European studies, film studies, gender studies, history, international relations, Jewish studies, music, politics, philosophy, psychology, religious studies, sociology, and theatre arts.
-Students should focus their work in these courses on issues relating to German-speaking countries and consult with the department to choose appropriate courses.
+Courses focusing on German and/or European cultures in other departments or programs may be selected from such fields as anthropology, art, critical social thought, economics, environmental studies, film studies, gender studies, history, history of science, international relations, Jewish studies, music, politics, philosophy, psychology, religious studies, sociology, and theatre arts.

 The German Studies Minor